Ismailsaheb/films-app-nestjs/README.md

 * The codebase is ready for hot reloading as you make changes to the codebase since docker volumes are being used

-films data will be pushed from db\Initdb.d\films.sql to postgres db on container creation.
-If you are getting errors about database you can drop table and run the films.sql script manually connecting postgrese socker container.
+Films data will be pushed from `db\Initdb.d\films.sql` to postgres db on container creation.
+If you are getting errors about database you can drop table and run the films.sql script manually connecting postgres DB in Docker container  `#psql -U postgres`.

 # REST API